UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ### 1. Add infos (optional)

-Go to the new implementation if it's not open already.
+Go to the new implementation if it is not open already.
 Here you can add a readme and license if you want.

 ![Implementation readme](./images/new_node_type/implementations/implementation_readme.png)